ShirinkinArseny/new-developer-tests/README.md

 **ATTENTION:**

-Before you begin, watch this video demonstration of how completed application should work like:
+Before you begin, watch this video demonstration of how completed application should look like:
 [Demonstration](https://youtu.be/NSKhZd-RG0s)

+*&nbsp; Video doesn't contain `JS` part

 # Goals / Outcomes
 - Using state